 For this weeks session we showed participants how to create a beautiful miniature wall-hanging from fabric, yarn and sticks found around the home.
 The colours chosen for this piece, were inspired by a scene over the harbour wall at St Ives, in Cornwall, looking towards the Hayle Estuary:

 Although it might help to be inspired by a picture, it's not always necessary.
 You could just use colours that inspire or create an abstract piece.
 Having a choice of colours and textures adds tactile interest to your piece though.
-We have texture packs, available for purchase in our shop here

 You can buy weaving sticks from craft shops or online but we love to think of alternative ways of making crafting equipment from the resources to hand in your own home.
 For this project, we used bamboo chopsticks with a small hole drilled at the handle end.
+We have weaving sticks, made from pencils, available for sale on our website.

 This process is explained in more details in this film we made showing the steps for making a wall hanging like the one above: